RicardoBoia2017/LPOO1718_T2G4/Monopoly/README.md

 We also had some difficulties with how to work with libgdx since it was the first time both of us interacted with the software, and we had to spend a lot of hours browsing the internet to find solutions to our problems (like how to only show the dialogs in specific situations).

-Finally, we had problems with time, since we didn't had enough to invest in the porject as we would like, since , as mentioned above, we didn't know how to work with libgdx and there was a lot of logic to implement in the model.
+Finally, we had problems with time, since we didn't had enough to invest in the project as we would like, since , as mentioned above, we didn't know how to work with libgdx and there was a lot of logic to implement in the model.

 #### Lessons learned